 - ¼ cup finely chopped green onions about 5 – white and light green portions

 - 1 ½ cup crumbled feta about 6 oz

 - About 20 sheets one sleeve phyllo pastry, defrosted

 Make the filling:

-- Heat olive oil in a large pan over medium heat.
+- Heat olive oil in a large skillet over medium heat.
 Add the onions and cook, stirring regularly, until it starts to soften, about 5 minutes

 - Add the garlic and dill.
 Cook with the onions, stirring frequently, until caramelized and soft, about 5 more minutes.
 Set aside and allow to cool.

 - Squeeze the defrosted spinach to drain all the water possible.
 You should end up with around 1 cup of spinach.
-Chop the spinach and transfer to a large pan.
+Transfer to the skillet on top of the onion mixture.

-- Add the parsley, green onions, lemon zest, ground pepper, feta cheese to the pan and stir to distribute mixture evenly.
+- Add the parsley, green onions, lemon zest, ground pepper, feta cheese to the skillet and stir to distribute mixture evenly.

 Assemble the triangles:

 - Preheat the oven to 375° F. Line a baking sheet with parchment.

 - On a clean surface, roll out the phyllo pastry.
 Cut into 2 ½-3” wide strips lengthwise using a pizza cutter.
 Cover the pastry with a barely damp towel to prevent it from drying out.

 - On a clean surface, layout 1 layer of phyllo pastry and brush it down with a small amount of butter using a pastry brush and very gentle motions.